Maxmani/reimaden-mods-documentation/docs/en/voile/types/power-types/water-breathing.md

 }
 ```

-This example allows the entity that has this power to breathe underwater, but only at night.
+This example allows the entity that has the power to breathe underwater, but only at night.